Holomorphic parabolic geometries on smooth projective varieties

 The geometry drops, say from an \((X,G)\)-geometry to an \((X',G)\)-geometry, where \(X\to X'\) is a \(G\)-equivariant morphism of flag varieties.
 The geometry is isomorphic to the model just when \(X'\) is a point.
 So suppose that \(X'\) is not a point.
 The geometry has the same Cartan connection, so remains flat, so regular.
-By theorem~\vref{theorem:comini}, \((X',G)\) is cominiscule.
+By theorem~\vref{theorem:comini}, \((X',G)\) is cominuscule.
 Write \(X=G/P\) and \(X'=G/P'\) so \(P\subseteq P'\).

 Let \(X'_0\subseteq X'\) be the image of \(X_0\subseteq X\).
 The fibers \(M\to M'\) of the drop are flag varieties, so simply connected, so their preimages in \(\tilde{M}\to\tilde{M}'\) are isomorphic flag varieties.
 Each lies in the image of the developing map, as fibers map to fibers when we drop, so there is an open set of points of \(X'\) above which for which the fibers of \(X\to X'\) lie inside \(X_0\).
 The group \(G\) takes those fibers to one another.
 By \(G_0\)-homogeneity, \(X_0\) is a union of fibers of \(X\to X'\).
 By \(G_0\)-homogeneity, \(X_0\to X_0'\) is a holomorphic fiber bundle mapping.